PopovMD/AIRI_Summer2026_RP_CODEX/weighted_loss/CODEX/README_DEG_WEIGHTED.md

-# DEG-weighted Gaussian NLL patch for sschrod/CODEX
+# DEG-weighted Gaussian NLL patch for CODEX

 This patch modifies the Norman/GEARS gene perturbation workflow: